budimanfajarf/web/content/pictures/_index.md

 aClass = "big"

 +++
-Sometimes I love editing photos/pictures and create some stuff using apps like Photoshop or android apps like VSCO, Lightroom, etc. The app is using for basic editing, mixing filters, effects, etc.
+Sometimes I love editing photos/pictures and create some stuff using apps like Photoshop, VSCO, Lightroom, etc. The app is using for basic editing, mixing filters, effects, etc.

 I'm doing this as a hobby, here's my collections